sheriffhoodie/bandom/README.md

 [Live Link!](https://bandom.herokuapp.com/#/login)

-Bandom is a full-stack web application inspired by Bandcamp, a music-sharing website and marketplace for more local and lesser-known underground artists.
+Bandom is a full-stack music-sharing and streaming web application designed in mind for more local and lesser-known artists, inspired by Bandcamp.
 Bandom uses Ruby on Rails and a PostgreSQL database on the backend and a React-Redux framework on the frontend.

 ## Features